Who's important? -- SUnSET: Synergistic Understanding of Stakeholder, Events and Time for Timeline Generation

 \section{Limitations}

 Our study advances TLS through the integration of SET and stakeholder ranking mechanisms, though certain limitations remain.
 Within our domain of control, we applied feasible refinement techniques such as prompt engineering and performed rigorous reviews to minimize inconsistencies.
 However, as with prior work, we were unable to fully mitigate hallucinations or factual inaccuracies that may arise during event extraction when utilizing LLMs due to their inherent generation behavior.
-Additionally, our experiments were constrained to two representative LLMs, one open-source and one closed-source model, which limits broader generalization across models.
 Finally, in line with previous studies, we evaluated SUnSET using publicly available research datasets, without extending analysis to real-time news data with more dynamic, evolving topics.
 We identify this as a promising direction for future exploration.